Answers to the key questions parents have about ParentsNext.

-If you can’t meet a requirement (signing your Participation Plan, attending an appointment or activity or reporting your attendance), it is important that you tell your consultant beforehand to avoid having your payment put on hold.
+If you can’t meet a requirement (signing your Participation Plan, attending an appointment or activity or reporting your attendance), it is important that you tell your provider beforehand to avoid having your payment being put on hold.

-We understand that sometimes you can’t make contact with your provider before an appointment or activity.
-If you miss a requirement, please contact your consultant as soon as possible so they can schedule another requirement.
+We understand that sometimes you can’t contact your provider before an appointment or activity.
+If you miss a requirement, please contact your provider as soon as possible so they can schedule another requirement.

-If you are having trouble reporting your attendance at activities, talk to your consultant.
-They can report your activity attendance on your behalf.
-This means you will need to tell your consultant when you have attended your activity, or make sure they can contact you to confirm you attended.
+If you are having trouble reporting your attendance, talk to your provider.
+They can report your attendance on your behalf.
+This means you will need to tell your provider when you have attended, or make sure they can contact you to confirm you attended.

 Do I have to sign the Privacy Notification and Consent Form?

-Your personal information is protected by law, including the Privacy Act 1988 and the social security law.
-Your ParentsNext consultant will provide you with a Privacy Notification and Consent form that outlines how your personal information will be used.
+Your personal information is protected by law, including the Privacy Act 1988 and social security law.
+Your ParentsNext provider will provide you with a Privacy Notification and Consent form that outlines how your personal information will be used.

-You can choose not to sign the consent form and your sensitive information (e.g. medical information) will not be passed on.
-This may limit the services your ParentsNext consultant can help you with.
+You do not have to sign the consent form, however not signing the form may limit the services your ParentsNext provider can help you with.

 Help in other languages